Sandy887/Satellite_DA/Non-Gaussian-errors/README.md

 # Error Model

-A preliminary code release of a cloud-aware error model.
+A preliminary code release of a dynamic error model for satellite departures.

 ## Overview

-Observation-minus-background (O–B) departures often deviate from a Gaussian distribution under cloudy conditions—violating the core Gaussianity assumption in many data assimilation systems.
-Major forecasting centers (e.g. ECMWF) have studied this challenge using all-sky infrared and microwave channels, developing methods to “Gaussianize” the errors.
+Observation-minus-background (O–B) departures often deviate from a Gaussian distribution in cloudy conditions, which violates the core Gaussianity assumption in a data assimilation system.
+Major weather centers (e.g. ECMWF) have studied this challenge with all-sky infrared and microwave channels, developing methods to “Gaussianize” the errors.

-This toolkit applies a similar idea to the SEVIRI 0.6 µm channel (visible reflectance).
-By quantifying cloud amount—using both synthetic and observed cloud amount/effect and incorporating it into the error model, I more accurately capture the true shape of the O–B distribution.
+This code applies a similar idea to the SEVIRI 0.6 µm channel (visible reflectance).
+By quantifying cloud amount using both synthetic and observed data to develope the error model.
 Although reflectance values are naturally bounded (and thus exhibit their own non-Gaussian behavior), I use the 0.6 µm channel here as a clear, illustrative example of the cloud-dependent approach.

 ## Files